kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 ### Goals

-- Introduce `MatchLabelKeys` in `PodAffinityTerm` to let users define the scope where Pods are evaluated in required and preferred Pod(Anti)Affinity.
+- Introduce `MatchLabelSelectors` in `PodAffinityTerm` to let users define the scope where Pods are evaluated in required and preferred Pod(Anti)Affinity.

 ### Non-Goals